agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 >> The code is not maintainable but now that we released we can focus on refactoring and code quality.

-Refactoring means improving software design leaving features unchanged and it should be done in small iterative steps--you need to understand it will slow down deliverables and a good reference here is [Refactoring: Improving the Design of Existing Code](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672/) but working for months ignoring design and then hope to refactor it all later is an amateurish approach.
+Refactoring means improving software design leaving features unchanged and it should be done in small iterative steps--you need to understand it will slow down deliverables and a good reference here is [Refactoring: Improving the Design of Existing Code](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672/) but working for months ignoring design and then hope to refactor it all later is an amateurish approach and is different from [extending an architecture as it earns business value](http://alistair.cockburn.us/Extending+an+Architecture+as+it+Earns+Business+Value) because there is no architecture in the first place.

 When the code is unmaintainable I like to do incremental restructuring on small isolated portions related to features I am working on so the code quality increases while delivering business value--this will be more challenging but you can confidently control the amount of changes introduced.
 A great books about this is [Working Effectively with Legacy Code](http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=sr_1_1?ie=UTF8&qid=1430575139&sr=8-1&keywords=working+effectively+with+legacy+code).